cloudmesh-community/hid-sp18-704/project-report/report.md

 ## Privacy

-The authors would like to thank Dr. Gregor von Laszewski and the TA's for their help and support, and patient for the completion of this work.
+The author would like to thank Dr. Gregor von Laszewski and the TA's for their help and support, and patient for the completion of this work.